 What types of payment do you accept?

-We accept Visa, MasterCard, Discover, American Express, cashier’s check, money orders and a wire transfer from Western Union.
+We accept Visa, MasterCard, Discover, American Express, cashier’s check, and money orders.

 Will my funeral home charge me a special handling fee?